Morning, Wednesday, 5th February 2020

 THIS EVENT IS CPD CERTIFIED

-The NHS Assembly has been established to advise and drive the implementation of the NHS Long Term Plan - and its programme of work going forward.
+This conference focuses on priorities for the NHS Assembly - established to advise and drive the implementation of the NHS Long Term Plan - and its programme of work going forward.

 In the wider context of the NHS Long Term Plan implementation framework, delegates will assess the next steps for its delivery - looking at patient engagement, service redesign, and next steps for policy.

 - Key issues for the NHS Assembly: engagement, representation and strategic direction;

-- Patient, public and carer involvement;
+- Patient, public and carer involvement in transforming services;

-- Health and social care integration;
+- Moving forward with health and social care integration; and

-- Funding allocations and meeting performance targets.
+- Funding allocations and performance targets;

-- Progress of Integrated Care Systems in redesigning local systems;
+- Progress of integrated care systems in redesigning local systems;

-- Incentivising prevention and population health;
+- Local approaches to prevention and population health;

 - Utilising technology across health and social care; and